-In 2018, the European General Data Protection Regulation (the "GDPR") was implemented in Iceland, and other jurisdictions in which the Issuer operates.
+In 2018, the European General Data Protection Regulation (the "GDPR") was implemented in Iceland, by Act No.90/2018, and other jurisdictions in which the Issuer operates.
 The Issuer is exposed to the enhanced data protection requirements under the GDPR and has needed to make additional changes to its operations, which incurred additional costs, in order to comply with the GDPR.
+A designated Data Protection Officer is within the Issuer, to ensure full compliance with the GDPR.
 Failure to comply with the GDPR could subject the Issuer to substantial fines.

 Although the Issuer maintains customary insurance policies for its operations, such insurance policies may not be adequate to compensate the Issuer for all losses that may occur as a result of any aforementioned damage, interruption, failure or lack of capacity.
 A sustained failure of the Issuer's ICT systems centrally or across its branches would have a significant impact on its operations, reputation and the confidence of its customers in the reliability and safety of its banking systems and could result in costly litigations.
-Any of the aforementioned factors could have a material adverse effect on the Issuer's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Covered Bonds.
+Any of the aforementioned factors could have a material adverse effect on the Issuer's business, prospects, financial position, reputation and/or results of operations, and its ability to make payments in respect of the Covered Bonds.